followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/scrollTo(location).md

 ===================================================================

 <!--shortDescription-->
-Scrolls list content to the specified position.
+Scrolls the content to a specific position.
 <!--/shortDescription-->

 <!--paramName1-->location<!--/paramName1-->